Now Is the Time to Protest—but How?

 The real issue

 It is very easy to oversimplify problems.
-For instance, we can look at the issue in Minneapolis (and Baltimore, Staten Island and Ferguson before it) and simply label it as the problem of police brutality.
+For instance, we can look at the issue in Minneapolis (and elsewhere) and simply label it as the problem of police brutality.
 While that’s an issue, we have to look at the bigger picture.
 Is there a reason police inequitably target minorities?
 Some might counter with the claim that a higher percentage of crime in the United States is committed by minorities—so suspicion and uneven treatment is justified.

 But we can’t stop there.
 Do minorities commit a higher percentage of crime because they are somehow inherently inclined to crime?
 No.